-Our contributions can be summarized below: \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item We propose a retrieval-based video language model for efficient long video understanding.
-To the best of our knowledge, we are the first time to validate the feasibility of using retrieval for long video question answering with large video-language model. \item Thanks to the retrieval-based context/prompt chunk selection mechanism, our model is more interpretable, where the selected chunks provide insight on based on where and why the model generates the answer. \item Our method achieves significant performance improvement over the baseline method.
-The ablation studies demonstrate the superiority of our retrieval mechanism. \end{itemize}
+Our contributions can be summarized below: \begin{itemize} \item We propose a learnable retrieval-based video-language model for effective long video understanding. \item We validate the feasibility of using learnable lightweight retrieval for selecting the most question-relevant video chunks to answer questions from a long video, within large video-language model in an end-to-end manner. \item Our method achieves superior performance and the ablation studies demonstrate the superiority of our retrieval mechanism. \end{itemize}